Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Backscattering in microring Resonators

-When only the pump field exhibits splitting, the forward and backward propagating modes of the signal and idler are independent and depend only on the corresponding (forward and back) propagating pump fields.
-Furthermore, the bus and loss modes are equivalent, in that, all squeezing between loss and bus modes exhibits the same spectral properties, a feature that survives even outside of the critically coupling regime up to a constant factor.
-There are then, just two relevant two-mode squeezing terms to consider in $\mathbf{M}^h(k,k')$, those corresponding to photon pairs that are produced either both propagating forward (\textbf{\textbf{f-f}}) or backward (\textbf{b-b}).
-In Fig.\ref{fig:pumpSplitPuritys}, \textbf{a)} and \textbf{b)}, we observe an increase in purity for the \textbf{f-f} pairs as the back-scattering parameter for the pump, $g_p$, is increased, attaining a maximum of $\approx0.97$, followed by a decrease to $\approx0.89$ and a gradual return to the raw purity.
-The increase at small $g_p$ can be attributed to an effective broadening of the pump spectrum, which loosens then energy matching constraint which in standard micro-rings leads to correlations in the signal-idler JSA, and thus heralded photon impurity.
+In Fig.\ref{fig:pumpSplitPuritys}, \textbf{a)} and \textbf{b)}, we observe an increase in purity for the \mbox{\textbf{f-f}} pairs as the backscattering parameter for the pump, $g_p$, is increased, attaining a maximum of $\approx0.97$, followed by a decrease to $\approx0.89$ and a gradual return to the raw purity.
+The increase at small $g_p$ can be attributed to an effective broadening of the pump spectrum, which loosens the energy matching constraint which in standard microrings leads to correlations in the signal-idler JSA, and thus heralded photon impurity.
 A gentle decrease in efficiency can be seen through the drop in pair rate as the peak pump power in the ring decreases.
-As splitting gets very large the convolution of the pump's spectrum becomes dominated by the central of the three peaks (see Fig.~\ref{fig:pumpSplittingLinear}) and the system approaches the non-degenerately pumped case, in which two independent Lorentzian cavities modes drive the process, which is analogous to the non-split case (providing a broad enough injected pump) all but for a factor of $1/4$ in the generation rate arising from a combinatorial factor of the process.
-In the intermediate region, \emph{iii)}, whilst the absolute value of the JSA closely reassembles the non-split case (corroborated by the purity of the absolute value of the JSA), the correlations in the phase reduce the purity below the non-split case, which can be readily observed in the JTAs, whereby the secondary peak along $t_s=t_i$ indicates a suppression and subsequent revival of the forward propagating pump power as the forward and backward cavity modes beat together.
+As splitting gets very large the convolution of the pump's spectrum becomes dominated by the central of the three peaks (see Fig.~\ref{fig:pumpSplittingLinear}) and the system approaches the non-degenerately pumped case, in which two independent Lorentzian cavity modes drive the process, which is analogous to the non-split case (providing a broad enough injected pump) all but for a factor of $1/4$ in the generation rate arising from a combinatorial factor of the process.
+In the intermediate region, \emph{iii)}, whilst the absolute value of the JSA closely resembles the non-split case (corroborated by the purity of the absolute value of the JSA), the correlations in the phase reduce the purity below the non-split case, which can be readily observed in the JTAs, whereby the secondary peak along $t_s=t_i$ indicates a suppression and subsequent revival of the forward propagating pump power as the forward and backward cavity modes beat together.
 This observation helps clarify additional phase-dependency of the system, and demonstrates that increased pump broadening by splitting is not sufficient alone to obtain photon purities beyond 0.97.
-Despite the apparent symmetry in the parameters of the set-up, the \textbf{b-b} propagating pairs, depicted in part \textbf{c)}, behave very differently due to pump being injected solely in the forward propagating bus mode, and they are consequently nonexistent at $g_p=0$ (due to the absence of the back propagating field).
-For small $g_p$, column \emph{i)}, the \textbf{b-b} pairs exhibit strong correlations with minimum purity $0.77$ owing to the back-propagating pump having a narrower spectrum, in part due to the filtering it must undergo to couple through the forward propagating cavity mode.
-Nonetheless, broadening of the pump as $g_p$ increases still leads to purities in excess of 0.95, though these reduce to the non-split ring purities with the onset of the non-degenerately pumped regime.